couchbaselabs/dcp-documentation/upr_design_spec.md

 </tr>
 </table>

-`cafebabe` common ancestor, take smaller of next higher row seq:
+`cafebabe` common ancestor, the next row are both sentinels, take the larger of the two:

 **RollbackSeq/StartSeq is 5**